pazjenni04/alto-rideshare_node-app/README.md

 ### **_Assigned Driver_**

 To render a user's assigned driver's information, the following GET route was established.
-By typing in the following pathway to the browser's URL or in your preferred API Client
+Proceed with typing in the following pathway to either the browser's URL or in your preferred API Client

     localhost:3001/api/drivers/:id

-and altering the `/:id` at the end of the pathway with one of the Alto user's ID (mock data includes users attached to ids 1,2, or 3), you can render the assigned driver to a specific Alto rider.
+To render a specific user, please update the `/:id` at the end of the pathway with one of the Alto user's ID (mock data includes users attached to ids 1, 2, or 3).
+After you have pressed enter, the window should display the Alto user's assigned driver info including the driver's name, a brief bio and will display the user's final dropoff destination as well.

-On this window, the Alto user's assigned driver info will render their name and some additional information.
-On this same window, the Alto user's destination address will remain displayed for them to see.

 This process can be repeated with any user within the data folder under the users.js file by inserting their assigned ID.